CarmineCella/DSP_2016/README.md

-# Musical informatics and DSP 2016
+# DSP 2016

-This repository contains the teaching material for the curricular course *Musical informatics and DSP* at Conservatorio G. Rossini - Pesaro for the academic year 2015-2016.
+This repository contains the teaching material for several curricular courses I give at Conservatorio G. Rossini - Pesaro for the academic year 2015-2016.

+Courses:

+- Musical Informatics and DSP
+- Elements of mathematic and physics for DSP
+- Live electronics

 For any question please write to carmine.emanuele.cella@gmail.com